EmilyQiRabbit/RustChinese/4-Understanding-Ownership/3-References-and-Borrowing.md

 }
 ```

-First, we had to change s to be mut.
-Then we had to create a mutable reference with &mut s and accept a mutable reference with some_string: &mut String.
+First, we had to change `s` to be `mut`.
+Then we had to create a mutable reference with `&mut s` and accept a mutable reference with `some_string: &mut String`.

 But mutable references have one big restriction: you can have only one mutable reference to a particular piece of data in a particular scope.
 This code will fail: